 Another useful tip for keeping insects away from your home is by cutting and using citrus peels – place them around all the areas of your home where insects (and spiders in particular) may use to crawl inside.

 Most people are fond of cinnamon, given its pleasant smell and taste, but apparently, it is a great and natural way to keep insects away – sprinkle it lightly around your house and it will keep you safe!

 21. Vanilla Extract

-This is another pleasant smelling extract that will act as an efficient insect repellent – you can either use it alone or you can mix it with mint extract, lavender or lemongrass extract, for the best results.
+This is another pleasant smelling extract that will act as an effective natural repellent against insects – you can either use it alone or you can mix it with mint extract, lavender or lemongrass extract, for the best results.

 22. Do Not Underestimate The Power Of Natural Cedar

-Cedar blocks or simple cedar shavings are also great for keeping mosquitoes, bed bugs and any other creepy crawlers away.
+Cedar blocks, cedar oil or simple cedar shavings are also great for keeping mosquitoes, bed bugs and any other creepy crawlers away.
 These pesky little bugs will not bother you anymore if you insert the cedar in the right places!